Jenkins CodeWords integration: automate CI/CD workflows

 CodeWords connects to Jenkins through its 500+ integrations via Composio, giving you webhook-based access without configuring Jenkins plugins manually.

 Build failure classification.
-When a build fails, CodeWords receives the webhook, pulls the console log, and sends it to an LLM (OpenAI, Anthropic, or Gemini — no API key setup required).
+When a build fails, CodeWords receives the webhook, pulls the console log, and sends it to an LLM.
 The model classifies the failure: test regression, dependency conflict, infrastructure timeout, or flaky test.
-Each classification triggers a different response.

 Smart notifications.
 Instead of blasting every failure to a single Slack channel, route by failure type.
 Test regressions go to the PR author.
 Infrastructure issues ping the platform team.
 Flaky tests get logged to Airtable for weekly triage.

 Deployment gating.
-After a successful build, CodeWords can run additional checks — query Datadog for error rate spikes, verify staging health, or check feature flag status — before promoting to production.
+After a successful build, CodeWords can run additional checks before promoting to production.

 Scheduled pipeline triggers.
-Use CodeWords' cron scheduling to kick off nightly integration suites, weekend performance tests, or monthly dependency audits without touching Jenkinsfile cron syntax.
+Use CodeWords' cron scheduling to kick off nightly integration suites or weekend performance tests.

 How to set up the Jenkins CodeWords integration

 Step 4: Test with a failed build.
-Trigger a known failure in Jenkins and verify the full pipeline: webhook → classification → notification → logging.
-Adjust the classification prompt until accuracy meets your bar.
+Trigger a known failure in Jenkins and verify the full pipeline.

 Browse the templates library for pre-built CI/CD workflows.